Kartikk-26/Java-DSA-/README.md

 ## 🌟 Connect with Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) or follow me on [Twitter](https://twitter.com/your-profile) for more updates.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/-kartikjain/) for more updates.

 ---